A Trip To Loch Ness: More Than Just A Monster

 Published by Graeme on

-Visiting Loch Ness is high up on most Scotland travel lists and rightly so!
+A trip to Loch Ness, near the Capital of the Highlands, is high up on most Scotland travel lists and rightly so!
 It’s an iconic part of the country, with beautiful views and of course home to our most famous story.
 The Loch Ness Monster has captured imaginations around the world, so of course it’s one of the biggest draws to the area.

 However, anybody planning on visiting Loch Ness, should know that its much more than just a monster.
 There are plenty of things to do near Scotland’s most famous Loch if you know where to look.
 Some are right by the water, others require a little bit more travelling.
 All of them are worth the effort!